 Not sure what specs you need and how much money you really need to spend on a computer?
-Below we cover eight different picks for the best college laptop, no matter what topics you are studying.
+Below we cover different picks for the best college laptop this 2023, no matter what major you are studying.

 Let’s jump into our top picks for the best school computer!
 Want to see each contender by style and price?
 Check out all our selections below: